nubz/gds-validation/readme.md

 const pageModel = {
   fields: {
     'full-name': {
-      type: 'nonEmptyString',
+      type: 'nonEmptyString', // if left blank we will see "Enter your full name"
-      name: 'Your full name'
+      name: 'your full name'
     },
     'date-of-birth': {
       type: 'date',
-      name: 'Your date of birth',
+      name: 'your date of birth',
-      beforeToday: true
+      beforeToday: true // if a future date is entered we will see "Your date of birth must be in the past" },
+    'number-of-days-available': {
+      type: 'number',
+      name: 'how many days you are available',
+      min: 5 // if a number less than 5 is submitted we will see "How many days you are available must be 5 or more", field names are capitalised if they begin an error message
     }
   }
 }